slalom007/streamlit-movie-dashboard/Readme.md

 - **Streamlit** (for the web application framework)
 - **Pandas** (for data manipulation and cleaning)
 - **Matplotlib** (for generating plots)
+- **Docker** (for containerization)

 ---

 ## How to Run Locally

+There are two ways to run this application on your local machine:

+### Option 1: Running with Python Virtual Environment (Recommended for Development)

 1. Clone this repository to your local machine.
 2. Install the required libraries: